blepping/comfyui_overly_complicated_sampling/README.md

 ## Integration

-If you have [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) available, you will have access to many more blend and scaling modes as well as some extra features.
+* [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh) - allows access to many more blend and scaling modes as well as some extra features.

-If you have [ComfyUI-sonar](https://github.com/blepping/ComfyUI-sonar) available, you will have access to many more noise types as well as the Power Filter feature.
+* [ComfyUI-sonar](https://github.com/blepping/ComfyUI-sonar) - allows access to many more noise types as well as the Power Filter feature.
+* [ComfyUi_NNLatentUpscale](https://github.com/Ttl/ComfyUi_NNLatentUpscale) - allows access to the `t_scale_nnlatentupscale` function in expressions.

-If you're going to use OCS, I strongly recommend also installing those two node packs.
+If you're going to use OCS, I strongly recommend also installing `ComfyUI-bleh` and `ComfyUI-sonar` as they increase the functionality a lot.

 ## Nodes